meetfranz/franz/README.md

 ```

 ## How can I support the project?
-If you have found a bug that hasn't been reported yet, please open a new issue.
+If you have found a bug that hasn't been reported yet or want to request a new feature, please open a new issue.

 ## I need help?
 Join the Franz community on [Slack](https://slack.franz.im) and get in touch with us.

+## Create your own plugins/recipes
+You can find all the Information at the [Plugins repository](https://github.com/meetfranz/plugins).
+For questions feel free to ask in the [community Slack](https://slack.franz.im)

 ## Next steps
 - [ ] Create acceptance tests
+- [ ] Create Linux build
 - [ ] 5.0 stable release
 - [ ] Developer Documentation
 - [ ] Add translations